MrcSnm/HipremeEngine/README.md

 - .INI and .CONF parser and renderer config for changing renderer without recompiling;
 - FileProgression, file reading with progress notification;
 - Multi threaded asset loading and deconding (image).
+- Virtual File System for being able to write and read files anywhere
 - Building for UWP(Xbox)